 You can obtain an electronic copy of the catalog HERE.

 The FCB offers many scholarships.
-Application for these scholarships should be made at the end of the Fall semester; the scholarships are then awarded in the Spring semester for the following academic year.
+Application for these scholarships are submitted at the end of the fall semester and awarded during the spring semester for the following academic year.
 Applications are available online, generally by the end of November, and are usually due back by mid-January.
 For more information, click HERE.

 The FCB has many student organizations.
 Most have few membership requirements and provide excellent opportunities to meet students with similar interests.
 During the second week of classes each semester, many organizations have tables in the main floor halls to provide information and solicit members.
 Also, notices of meetings are posted on the bulletin boards in the building and on the hallway TV monitors.